If you really want to change yourself in the world of SAP you have to take actions and take actions now on these habits.

 What do they think about most of the time?

-Their answers are simple and consistent and they are so profound that they can be life changing.
+Their answers are simple and consistent and they are so profound that they can be life-changing.
 They always think positively.
 They get up early in the morning.
 They read a lot.
-The eat simply.
+They eat simply.
 They think about what they want and how to get it.

-We all know these stuff but most important but how can we be more productive, effective and performing well like other successful people.
+We all know this stuff but most important how can we be more productive, effective and performing well like other successful people.

 The secret lies in the law of increment improving or what Japanese calls it Kaizen and we need to apply these laws into our daily life to be more successful in SAP.